AryaaSk/3D-Engine/DevelopmentREADME.md

 pentagon.position.y = 300;
 camera.render([pentagon]);
 ```
+**There are a lot of custom shapes in the [customShapes.js](customShapes.js) file, just go there and find a good shape, then you can copy and paste it into your own project and use it there**

 ### Manually setting points and faces through code (**not recommended**):
 1. Create a subclass of Shape and call it the shape you are trying to create